qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 * What is a smart contract?
 * Smart contract history
 * Theoretical and Practical understanding
-* Smart contracts in blockchain context
+* Smart contracts in the blockchain context
 * Pros and cons of smart contracts

 </HighlightBox>